PACE-challenge/pacechallenge.org/2019/index.md

 - November 16th, 2018: Announcement of the tracks and additional informations (input formats and problem feasibility checker are available online)
 - December 10th, 2018: Public htd instances are available
 - January 7th, 2019: Public vc instances are available
-- March 3rd, 2019: Leaderboard online (by organizers) and submission *open* for preliminary versions (bugfixing for the authors and initial comparision on public instances)
+- March 3rd, 2019: Leaderboard online (by organizers) and submission *open* for preliminary versions (bugfixing for the authors and initial comparison on public instances)
 - **May 2nd, 2019 (AOE)  -- Deadline (DS) -- Submission** of the final version of the solver
 - **tba / IPEC Deadline (tba) -- Deadline (DD) --  Submission** of a **solver description / short abstract** (via Easychair)
 - July 1st, 2019: Announcement of the results